utshomax/postman-docs/src/pages/docs/sending-requests/soap/making-soap-requests.md

     ![SOAP body type](https://assets.postman.com/postman-docs/v10/soap-body-type-v10-16.jpg)

 1. Enter your XML in the text entry area.
-To test the number conversion SOAP API used in the last section, enter the following XML in the text entry area:
+To test the number conversion SOAP API used in the previous section, enter the following XML in the text entry area:

     ```xml
     <?xml version="1.0" encoding="utf-8"?>